NEIAAC/e-neiler/README.md

 ## Usage 🚀

-- Go to the [latest release](https://github.com/NEIAAC/e-neiler/releases/latest) page.
+- The app is automatically built by a pipeline with every release, so we provide **direct download links** for most operating systems.

+- ### Windows 🪟

-- Under the `Assets` section, click the entry with the name of your operating system to start the download.
+  - Use this [link](https://github.com/NEIAAC/python-gui-template/releases/latest/Windows.zip) to start the download.

-- After downloading, extract the top-level content from the `.zip` to anywhere you want.

-  ### Windows

   - Run the `main.exe` file inside the extracted folder, you can create a shortcut with any name you like for this file.

-  ### Linux
+- ### Linux 🐧

+  - Use this [link](https://github.com/NEIAAC/python-gui-template/releases/latest/Linux.zip) to start the download.

   - Run the `main.bin` file inside the extracted folder.
-Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional steps.
+Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional actions to run the app.

-  ### MacOS
+- ### MacOS 🍎

+  - Use this [link](https://github.com/NEIAAC/python-gui-template/releases/latest/MacOS.zip) to start the download.

-  - Run the bundle installer extracted from the `.zip` file.~
+  - Run the bundle installer extracted from the `.zip` file.

 - Depending on your operating system, you _may_ get a **security warning** due to the app not being signed.
 You can **safely ignore it** as our builds are automated from the open sourced codebase.